jagenjo/litescene.js/guides/rendering_methods.md

 ## LS.Draw

-If you want to render some basic shapes for debugging purposes sometimes is easier to skip all the nodes and render instances and just do the basic calls.
+If all that you want is to render some basic shapes for debugging purposes sometimes is easier to skip all the nodes and render instances and just do the basic calls to the GPU.

 For that purpose you can use the ```LS.Draw``` class.
-It behaves similar to old school fixed pipeline rendering method.
+It behaves similar to old school fixed pipeline rendering methods.

 To know more check the [guide for LS.Draw](draw.md)